MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] organized by release date.

+> [!IMPORTANT]
+> The next release planned for October will require all customers to do a mandatory update of the Dynamics 365 Guides apps and solution.
+Please work with your IT admin to plan downtime for this update.

 ### August 27, 2019
 [!include[pn-hololens](../includes/pn-hololens.md)] app version 104.XXXX includes the following updates: